London Bridge attacker tried to rent larger truck | New Country 923

 Butt had been warned by police on two occasions — once for fraud in 2008 and once in 2010 for assault.
 Still, he did not have any criminal convictions.

-Zaghba and Redouane lacked any criminal convictions or such warnings in Britain.
+Zaghba and Redouane had no criminal convictions or such warnings in Britain.

 “From what I’m seeing, there is nothing that suggests at the moment that we got that wrong,” Haydon said, referring to Butt.